 Blog

+What is the best way to get around Dublin?
+How do I get from Dublin Airport to the city center?
+What is the public transportation like in Dublin?
+Welll!
 Welcome to Dublin, one of Europe's most vibrant and charming cities.
-Whether you're here to explore the city's rich history, soak up the lively atmosphere, or indulge in a pint of Guinness, getting around town is easy thanks to Dublin's extensive public transport system.
-With Luas trams, Dublin buses, or DART trains, you can travel easily, quickly, and affordably.
+Whether you're here to explore the city's rich history, soak up the lively atmosphere or indulge in a pint of Guinness, getting around town is easy thanks to Dublin's extensive public transport system.
+Is Dublin a walkable city?
+Yes, it is, but with Luas trams, Dublin buses, or DART trains, you can travel easily, quickly, and affordably.
 In this guide, you will find all the information you need to navigate Dublin's public transport like a local so that you can make the most of your trip to the Emerald Isle:

 First things first: get yourself a Leap Card

 The Leap Card is a smart travel card that provides a cost-effective and convenient way to travel on Dublin's public transport system.
 With the Leap Card, you only pay for one fare per hour, regardless of whether you are taking multiple modes of transport to reach your destination.
-It will also charge you accordingly to the distance you have traveled, so remember to tap your card when you enter and leave the tram and train.
+It will also charge you accordingly to the distance you have traveled.

 transport leap card